atmasuko/PDB-topic-modeling/README.md

-Presidential Daily Brief Topic Model - Based on 1961-77 publicly available CIA documents
+Presidential Daily Brief Topic Model - Based on publicly available CIA documents ranging from 1961 to 1977